 On September 25, 2000, the Safety-Kleen (formerly Laidlaw) landfill near Pinewood closed.
 The closure was the direct result of SCELP's victory, on behalf of Sierra Club and Energy Research Foundation, in January, 2000, in the South Carolina Court of Appeals.

 This victory came after 15 years of persistent efforts by SCELP attorney Jimmy Chandler.
-The landfill, which never should have been permitted to operate at its site only 1200 feet from Lake Marion, has been described by the South Carolina Department of Health and Environmental Control (DHEC) as posing "a much greater degree and duration of risks to the public health and environment than any other facility located within the state."
+The landfill, which never should have been permitted to operate at only 1200 feet from Lake Marion, has been described by the South Carolina Department of Health and Environmental Control (DHEC) as posing "a much greater degree and duration of risks to the public health and environment than any other facility located within the state."